HuntiFo/med_assistant/README.md

 From 1990 to 2020, there has been a steady increase in the prevalence of type 2 diabetes across all observed regions.
 Projections through 2040 indicate a high likelihood of further global growth to 7,000 or more cases per 100,000 population, and under an unfavorable scenario — nearly 10,000 cases.
 Even under the most optimistic scenario, a return to the levels recorded in the early 2000s is not expected.
 The data confirm the need to strengthen preventive measures, improve early diagnosis, and expand access to treatment, especially in countries with rising incidence rates and insufficient medical coverage.
 [Khan et all](https://pmc.ncbi.nlm.nih.gov/articles/PMC7310804/) .
 We aim to develop a machine learning model that predicts the risk of developing type 2 diabetes mellitus based on complex data, including demographics, laboratory indicators, behavioral indicators, social determinants, and family history.
-## Methodology

 The goal of this project is to develop a functional diagnostic survey that identifies key risk factors for type 2 diabetes and supports individuals in taking preventive measures.
 With the Kazakhstani government planning to discontinue support for people with diabetes, this initiative seeks to reduce the incidence of this largely preventable condition through early detection and lifestyle interventions.
 The survey will allow any citizen to easily assess their personal risk and take action before the disease develops.
+## Methodology
-However, due to absence of open source data with diabetes for Kazakhstan, this project takes open data by National Health and Nutrition Examination Survey (NHANES), United States.
-The pilot version of the survey and models will be done based on the NHANES dataset.
+Due to the lack of publicly available diabetes-related datasets for Kazakhstan, this project utilizes open data from the **National Health and Nutrition Examination Survey (NHANES)**, United States.
+The pilot version of the survey and predictive models is therefore based on NHANES data.
 This project uses self-reported NHANES questionnaire data (2013-2016) including demographics (age, sex, race, income), lifestyle factors (activity, smoking, alcohol, sleep), and health history (family/self-reported conditions), while excluding clinical measurements.
 We selected two time periods (2013–2014 and 2015–2016) and processed the data separately using the scripts `data_processing_*`.
 1. RIAGENDR - Gender
 2. RIDAGEYR - Age